 Hope Park has attractive landscaped grounds with a stream, garden and woodland walk set in magnificent scenery.

 For both visitors and locals alike Hope Park is one of Keswick's main attractions.
 Located between Keswick town centre and Derwentwater it is a favourite stopping place en route to and from the lake.
-Hope Park offers a very popular 9 hole pitch and putt course, 18 holes of obstacle golf, and an 18 hole putting course.
-It is intended to add a boules pit for 2012 to the activities on offer.
+Hope Park offers a very popular 9 hole pitch and putt course, 18 holes of obstacle golf, an 18 hole putting course and a boules pit.
 Additional environmentally friendly features are the woodland walk and the wildlife observation point.

 Take a stroll through the beautiful formal gardens where you'll find plenty of seats to relax and watch the world go by.

 Refreshments are available at the kiosks; hot and cold drinks, snacks and confectionery, and ice creams.
 Seating at picnic tables is also available nearby for your enjoyment.
-New for 2012 is a cafe where refreshments can be taken.
+The cafe has an array of food in stunning surroundings.

 History of the Park